Elbląg: Modern city

 Views to the west show flat fields extending to the horizon; this part of the Vistula Delta (Żuławy Wiślane) is used mainly for agricultural purposes.
 To the south are the marshes and swamps of Drużno.
 The Elbląg River has been left in a more natural state through the city, but elsewhere it is a controlled channel with branches.
 One of them, the Jagiellonski Channel (Kanał Jagielloński), leads to the Nogat River, along which navigation to Gdańsk is common.
 The Elbląg Canal (Kanał Elbląski) connecting Lake Drużno with Drwęca River and Lake Jeziorak is a tourist site.

+Port of Elbląg

 Elbląg is not a deep-water port.
 The draft of vessels using its waterways must be no greater than 1.5 m by law.
 The turning area at Elbląg is 120 m diameter and a pilot is required for large vessels.
 Deep water vessels cannot manoeuvre; in that sense, Elbląg has become a subsidiary port of Gdańsk.
-Traffic of smaller vessels at Elbląg is within the river and very marginal, while larger vessels cannot reach the open Baltic Sea because the channel has belonged to Russia since 1945.
-As of September 17, the construction of Vistula Spit canal on Polish territory has been completed.
+Traffic of smaller vessels at Elbląg is within the river and very marginal, while larger vessels were unable to reach the open Baltic Sea after 1945 without crossing into Russian territory.
+Construction of the Vistula Spit canal was completed in September 2022, allowing vessels access to the Baltic Sea while remaining within Polish territory.
 The city features three quay complexes, movable cranes, and railways.